 Three Seasons (Vietnamese: Ba Mùa) is a 1999 American-made Vietnamese-language film, set and shot in Ho Chi Minh City (formerly Saigon) in Vietnam.
 The story has no main character or central plot, but has several characters whose stories intertwine: Kien An, a girl working in the lotus fields; Hai, a cyclo (a sort of bicycle-cab) driver; Woody, a young boy selling trinkets on the street; Lan, a high-class prostitute with dreams of a better life; and Token White James Hager, come to Ho Chi Minh to find the daughter he never knew he had.

-The film is known for it's lovely visuals and a narrative that repeatedly converges and separates as characters struggle to find purpose in an ever-changing world.
+The film is known for it's lovely visuals and a narrative that repeatedly converges and separates.

 This film contains the following tropes: